-There are four different blood types (A, B, AB, and O).
-There is also an antigen called the Rh factor.
-If you have the Rh factor on your cells, you are Rh positive.
-If you don’t have the Rh factor on your cells, you are Rh negative.
+There are 4 different blood types (A, B, AB, and O).
+There’s also an antigen called the Rh factor.
+If you have the Rh factor on your cells, you’re Rh positive.
+If you don’t have the Rh factor on your cells, you’re Rh negative.

-There is a 15 percent chance that you are Rh negative.
-Being Rh negative has no effect on general health, but can cause problems during pregnancy.
+Only about 15 out of 100 people are Rh negative.
+Being Rh negative has no effect on your general health, but can cause problems during pregnancy.

-People who are Rh negative can make antibodies if exposed to Rh positive blood.
+If you’re Rh negative, your body makes antibodies if your blood is exposed to Rh positive blood.
 This can happen during pregnancy or with a blood transfusion.

-If a woman is pregnant, some of the baby’s blood can come in contact with the mother (this is normal).
+If you’re pregnant, some of your baby’s blood may come in contact with your blood.
+This is normal.
 If this happens, antibodies can form.
-Antibodies are proteins the body makes to protect itself when it reacts with something that is foreign.

-If a woman is pregnant and Rh negative and her partner is Rh positive, she is at risk for making Rh antibodies.
+If you’re pregnant and Rh negative and your partner is Rh positive, then your baby might be Rh positive too.
+You’re then at risk for making Rh antibodies.

-WinRho® is recommended with each pregnancy.
-It will help protect your baby and any future pregnancies.
+RHIG is given with each pregnancy.
+It helps protect your baby in each of your pregnancies.

-Once your body makes antibodies, they do not go away.
+Once your body makes antibodies, they don’t go away.
 Every time you get pregnant, the risk to your baby is more serious.

-WinRho® has been used since 1968 in Canada with very few serious effects reported.
+RhIG has been used in Canada since 1968 with very few serious effects reported.
 If you have questions, talk to your doctor or healthcare provider.